davelnewton/auth_logic_example/README.markdown

 t.string    :persistence_token,    :null => false
 ```

-There are also a number of optional fields.
-See the [user migration file](https://github.com/davelnewton/auth_logic_example/blob/master/db/migrate/20110904214100_create_users.rb) for more info (or just read the original docs! ;)
+There are a number of optional fields.
+See the [user migration file](https://github.com/davelnewton/auth_logic_example/blob/master/db/migrate/20110904214100_create_users.rb) or read the actual docs for further info.

 # Make our user model authentic